[The Null Hypothesis]

 I watched Claude notice the discrepancy, run glab api --help, spot the --paginate flag, and try again.
 This time: all the jobs.

-In the first investigation, Claude obtained the pipeline status and listed the failed jobs.
-It then pulled logs with glab ci trace <job-id>.
+Then it pulled logs with glab ci trace <job-id>.
 The logs looked clean.
 No errors visible.
 But the job had definitely failed.

 ## Critical Best Practices